rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### File system check

-The graph for the File system check displays disk usage for the Cloud Databases instance.
+The graph for the file system check displays disk usage for the Cloud Databases instance.
 The **Total** represents the total disk space that is available to the instance.
 This value can change if the instance is resized.